Facebook pledges $100 million to small businesses impacted by coronavirus

 Until now, Facebook's response to the coronavirus outbreak has focused on fighting the spread of misinformation -- by offering free WHO ads and banning ads that promote false 'cures.'
-Now, Facebook is going one step further.
-It plans to invest $100 million in 30,000 small businesses in over 30 countries where its employees work and live.
+Now, Facebook plans to invest $100 million in 30,000 small businesses in over 30 countries where its employees work and live.
+Facebook is also giving $1,000 bonuses to each of its employees, CNBC reports.

 Facebook pledges $100 million to small businesses impacted by coronavirus